NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 ----------------

 - Fix shape and dims of `OpticalSeries.data` for color images
 - Allow more than one `OpticalChannel` object in `ImagingPlane`
+- Update hdmf-common-schema to 1.1.3.
+This fixes missing 'shape' and 'dims' key for types `VectorData`, `VectorIndex`, and `DynamicTableRegion`.

 2.2.1 (January 14, 2020)
 ------------------------